 He did not play even a full over at Bombay, but at Kanpur, he seemed to be seeing the ball very well and provided a few moments of delightful cricket while making 13.
 At Calcutta, he started shakily against the spinners and was just settling down when he made an ill-advised pull and was bowled.

-The faultless Technique of Vijay Manjrekar returned to the side for the first time since his knee gave way during the tour of England.
+The faultless technique of Vijay Manjrekar returned to the side for the first time since his knee gave way during the tour of England.
 Their faultless technique makes him a sound and solid batsman in spite of his cap-less knee, but his stroke play has certainly been affected.
 Against Pakistan, he played his drives as handsomely as he always did, but less frequently.
-Polly Umrigar had a most successful series, his six innings yielding 382 runs including three centuries.
+Polly Umrigar had a most successful series, with his six innings yielding 382 runs, including three centuries.

-Chandu Borde always batted in a cavalier fashion and he invariably changed the complexion of these innings.
-He failed at Kanpur, after a handsome inning of 41 at Bombay, and the selectors wanted his head.
+Chandu Borde always batted in a cavalier fashion, and he invariably changed the complexion of these innings.
+He failed at Kanpur after a handsome inning of 41 at Bombay, and the selectors wanted his head.
 Had Milkha Singh not reported ill on the morning of the match, Borde would not have played at Calcutta, where he saved India with innings of 44 and 23 not out.
-When Haseeb Ahsan at Madras was threatening to mow down India for a paltry score after Pakistan had put up 448 for 8 declared their highest total of the series.
+Haseeb Ahsan at Madras was threatening to mow down India for a paltry score after Pakistan had put up 448 for 8 and declared their highest total of the series.